 - Consider replacing gravel and rock landscaping with mulch or shredded bark, which can be less deadly in high winds.

 - Trim trees and shrubbery.
 Pay particular attention to weak or dead branches that could fall on your home or your neighbor's home.

-- Review Nationwide's Tornado Safety Tips infographic for more info about severe weather awareness.
+- Review Nationwide's Tornado Safety Tips infographic to learn more about tornado safety.

 If conditions are right for a tornado in your area:

-- Monitor local radio and television broadcasts for a tornado announcement and instructions.
+- Stay tuned to local radio and TV for any tornado announcements and instructions.

 - Turn off all utilities.